If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 Minimizing rental turnover takes effort, market insight, and time.

-If you own a rental property in Kelowna, Peachland, or Vernon BC, our professional property managers at Vantage West Realty can manage the entire process for you.
+If you own a rental unit in Kelowna, Peachland, or Vernon BC, our professional property managers at Vantage West Realty can manage the entire process for you.

-You get to benefit from our online marketing and SEO system, where we have page 1 results on Google for popular search terms like:
+You get to benefit from unique systems like our guaranteed rents program, plus our online marketing and SEO platform, where we have page 1 results on Google for popular search terms like:

 - kelowna rentals: 6,600 monthly searches